ropensci/tiler/README.md

 -   other geospatial map projections
 -   non-geospatial, simple coordinate reference systems

 `tiler` provides a tile generator function for creating map tile sets for use with packages such as `leaflet`.
-In addition to generating map tiles based on a common raster layer source, it also handles the non-geographic edge case, producing map tiles from arbitrary images.
+Tiles can be generated from raster files with different projections; Web Mercator tile outputs are not required.
+In addition to generating map tiles based on a geospatial raster file, the package also handles the non-geographic edge case, producing map tiles from arbitrary images.
 These map tiles, which have a non-geographic simple coordinate reference system, can also be used with `leaflet` when applying the simple CRS option.

 Map tiles can be created from an input file with any of the following extensions: `tif`, `grd` and `nc` for spatial maps and `png`, `jpg` and `bmp` for basic images.